Partial fraction decompositions on hyperplane arrangements: Primary decompositions

 We allow for the cases that some of the $\ell_i=0$ are zero, or that the $\ell_i$ may not all be distinct, i.e., $\ell_i=\ell_j$ for for some $i\neq j$.
 However, we assume that $I_{L,d}\neq 0$ is not the zero ideal, so not all of the $\ell_i=0$ are zero.
-The main results of this section give a primary decomposition for $I_{L,d}$.
+The purpose of this section is to present primary decompositions for $I_{L,d}$, first in the case of a generic hyperplane arrangement and then for arbitrary arrangements.